 Non-profits generally have the edge here.
 Volunteers and others often bring a wider variety of ideas to the table from their outside experience.
 Most for-profit companies hire people who fit a particular mold.
 They often suffer from groupthink.
 Non-profits tend to be more diverse, more open to new ideas and new ways of doing things.

-Many organizations have excellent strategic plans Very few actually execute them.
+Many organizations have excellent strategic plans, but very few actually execute them.
 Many of these plans just sit on the shelf.
 Sometimes they become door-stops.

 For-profit companies tend to have a better track record when it comes to execution.
 Paid staff are more likely to follow through than unpaid volunteers.
 In a for-profit organization, each employee’s livelihood depends (at least in theory) on getting results.